juanma386/wordpress-analizador/readme.txt

 = Q: I have a question or need help – where can i find it? =
 A: Please check our Help & FAQ Website for a more detailed help.

+The Key Token Analyzer is obtained within our website

+== Usage ==

+Once you have installed and activated WordPress Analizador Web Simple, you can start using it to optimize your website for search engines.
+To do this, simply follow these steps:

+1. SignUp your Account.
+2. Get Analizador Key Token.
+3. Wait for the system to record data or refresh information manually.
+4. Get started with the product available on WordPress Admin Desktop.

 == Installation ==
 This section describes how to install the plugin and get it work.